wailu/lox-typescript-tree-walk-interpreter/README.md

 }
 ```

 `bundle.js` here is bundled with [`esbuild`](https://esbuild.github.io/).
-You might want to pass some additional configurations to `esbuild` depending on your usage by editing the build script in `package.json` or choose to build it yourself.
+You might want to pass some additional configurations to `esbuild` by editing the build script in `package.json` or choose to build it yourself.

 ## Brief details
 As per the book, there are 4 main components that make up the whole program.
 They each represent a different phase of the interpreting process.